The Best Easy Blueberry Cobbler

-So after my grand blueberry picking adventure last week–I knew I had to make something from scratch with my fresh blueberries!
+So after my grand blueberry picking adventure last week–I knew I had to make something from scratch with my fresh summer blueberries!

 I finally decided instead of making something old to create something new… this easy blueberry cobbler recipe.
-It’s a riff on an old fashioned peach cobbler recipe I grew up on… and that’s how this beautiful, delicious miracle was born.
+It’s a riff on an old fashioned peach cobbler recipe I grew up on…and that’s how this beautiful, delicious miracle was born.

 Ingredients in Blueberry Cobbler